Fourth Sunday of Easter (Year A)—Good Shepherd Sunday

 Reflect, today, upon letting yourself become a complete slave of God and His will today.
 That commitment will start you down a path of tremendous delight.

-Lord, I submit myself to Your every command.
+My Lord and Master, I submit myself to Your every command.
 May Your will be done in me and only Your will.
 I choose You as my Master in all things and trust in Your perfect love for me.
 Jesus, I trust in You.

 Our Father’s House